Amateur Radio Field Day Weekend Weather Coordination Message #1 – Friday Evening 6/25-Sunday 6/27/21 Weather Outlook

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #1 – Saturday 8/22/20 Severe Weather Potential
+Severe Weather Coordination Message #1 – Wednesday 6/9/21 Flood & Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation has been active and will continue to be active through late afternoon/early evening to monitor the strong to severe thunderstorm potential for the region.
-This will be the only coordination message as we continue into operations mode.
-Below is the NWS Boston/Norton Area Forecast Discussion, SPC Day-1 Convective Outlook and SPC Mesoscale Convective Discussion on today’s severe weather potential..
+..SKYWARN Self-Activation to monitor thunderstorms and their flood and isolated severe weather potential Wednesday Afternoon and Evening.
+This will be the only coordination message as we shift into operations mode.
+Below is the NWS Boston/Norton Area Forecast Discussion, Heat Advisory Statement, and Enhanced Hazardous Weather Outlook..

 NWS Boston/Norton Area Forecast Discussion: